ncsa/Delta_doc/docs/source/running_jobs/index.rst

 Refunds are considered, when appropriate, for jobs that failed due to circumstances beyond user control.

-To request a refund, email help@ncsa.illinois.edu.
+To request a refund, submit a support request (:ref:`help`).
 Please include the batch job ids and the standard error and output files produced by the job(s).